microdotblog/help.micro.blog/_posts/2017-05-16-getting-started.markdown

 * If you have a Micro.blog-hosted blog, this is handled for you automatically.
 Otherwise you can follow [these instructions](http://help.micro.blog/2017/web-site-verification/).

-**Next**, follow some other Micro.blog users:
+**Next**, follow other Micro.blog users:

-* You can find users in the [Discover section](https://micro.blog/discover) of Micro.blog.
-It's a random selection of featured users, so reload the page for more suggestions.
-There's also a search box if you know the name of a user you want to follow.
+* You can find users in the [Discover section](https://micro.blog/discover).
+It's a selection of some of the latest posts on Micro.blog.
 * In the [Indie Microblogging Slack](https://microblogging.slack.com/), check out the #followme channel.
 If you're not on Slack yet, you can [sign up here](https://micro.blog/slack).

 **Finally**, get the iPhone app: